amadeus4dev/developer-guides/guides/getstarted.md

 2. Click on your username (top right corner)
 3. Go to [My Self-Service Workspace](https://developers.amadeus.com/my-apps)
 4. And click on __Create New App__ button.
-5. Enter an `App name` and select __Create__.
+5. Enter your application details and select __Create__.

 Your `API Key` and `API Secret` can be found on the next screen:

 ![png](../images/sandbox.png)

 It's important to understand that at this stage, you are using __Testing environment__ (Sandbox).
-This environment is free up to a certain number of calls but comes with some limitations: some APIs use cached data, they come with limited number of routes, etc...
-Check out our [pricing](https://developers.amadeus.com/pricing) page to understand the quotas defined for each API.
+This environment is free up to a certain number of calls but comes with some limitations: some APIs use cached data, they come with limited number of routes, etc. Check out our [pricing](https://developers.amadeus.com/pricing) page to understand the quotas defined for each API.

-Applications using Testing environment could be easily identified because they all have the `Test` tag:
+Applications using Testing environment can be easily identified because they all have the `Test` tag:

 ![appTesting](../images/apptesting.png)

-Most applications will use one of our [existing SDKs](https://github.com/amadeus4dev) in the language of your choice, but it's important to familiarize yourself with the underlying API HTTP methods first.

 There's no easier way to start playing with APIs than through cURL.
 Let’s see how to request a token and perform our first call.